Estela13/proyecto_pygame/README.md

 # THE QUEST

 The search begins since planet Earth is dying due to climate change.
-You'll go on the search of a planets compatible with human life to colonize it.
+You'll go on the search of a planets compatible with human life to colonize them.

 * Simple asteroids game using python/pygame and sqlite.

 ## Pre-requirements
-Run in either Windows or Mac which a Python environment.
+Run in either Windows or Mac with a Python environment.

 ## Installation

 Install pygame